Coherent Charge Oscillations in a Bilayer Graphene Double Quantum Dot

-The loss of charge coherence over time can be explored by performing LZS interferometry in the time domain, i.e., as a function of the pulse duration $t_\mathrm{p}$ and detuning energy during initialization $\varepsilon_\mathrm{i}$, as shown in Fig.~\ref{f4}b.
-An effective pulse amplitude of $A_\mathrm{p} \approx \SI{228}{\micro\electronvolt}$ can be deduced from the position of the first interference fringe at $t_\mathrm{p} \approx \SI{200}{\pico\second}$.
+The loss of charge coherence over time can be explored by performing LZSM interferometry in the time domain, i.e., as a function of the pulse duration $t_\mathrm{p}$ and detuning energy during initialization $\varepsilon_\mathrm{i}$, as shown in Fig.~\ref{f4}b.
+An effective pulse amplitude of $A_\mathrm{p} \approx \SI{228}{\micro\electronvolt}$ can be deduced from the position of the first interference fringe at $t_\mathrm{p} \approx \SI{200}{\pico\second}$, which yields a rate of $v\approx\SI{1.6}{\mu eV/ps}$.
 Oscillations appear along the detuning and time axes.
 This observation can be explained by considering how both parameters influence the accumulated phase.
 Fig.~\ref{f4}c plots line cuts along the detuning axis in the time domain (see horizontal dashed lines in Fig.~\ref{f4}b).
 Up to six interference maxima can be identified before the signal is overlaid by the broad feature at $\varepsilon_\mathrm{i}=0$, which originates from the tunneling of charge carriers through the DQD when the electrochemical potential in the left QD is aligned with the bias during the initialization step.
 In Fig.~\ref{f4}c, two oscillation maxima are highlighted by (I) and (II) and the acquired phase is indicated by the gray area in the corresponding schematics shown in Fig.~\ref{f4}e.
 Maximum (I) corresponds to the configuration where a relative phase of $2\pi$ is acquired during one pulse cycle.
 Following the detuning axis to the next maximum (II), the phase increases by another $2\pi$ as the system is taken further beyond zero detuning, leading to a higher maximum value of the integrand in Eq.~(\ref{eq_phase}) (compare gray areas in schematics (I) and (II)).
+The absence of oscillations on the first fringe ($\varepsilon_\mathrm{i}\approx\SI{-200}{\mu eV}$) in Fig.~\ref{f4}a can be attributed to the distortion of the pulse when transmitted through the setup, as has been studied in GaAs/AlGaAs DQDs~\cite{ota2018landau}.
 Fig.~\ref{f4}d shows line cuts along the time axis (see vertical dashed lines in Fig.~\ref{f4}b), which show oscillations that are damped due to the loss of quantum phase coherence.
 However, the resolution along the time axis is not sufficient for a quantitative decoherence analysis.
 The expected oscillation period is given by $T = h/\sqrt{\varepsilon^2 + \Delta^2}$~\cite{hayashi2003coherent}.
 Going from maximum (I) to (III) also adds a phase of $2\pi$, in this case by prolonging $t_\mathrm{p}$ and thus expanding the integration bounds in Eq.~(\ref{eq_phase}) (compare gray areas in schematics (I) and (III) in Fig.~4e).